Jorja Miller: Black Ferns fifteens

 Miller made her international debut for the Black Ferns in their 79–14 win over the USA Eagles in the Pacific Four Series on 24 May 2025.

 In July 2025, she was named in the Black Ferns side to the Women's Rugby World Cup in England.
+Miller made six appearances at the World Cup, scoring a total of four tries, two of which were against Spain and the other two against Japan.

+Return to sevens

+Following the completion of her duties with the fifteen-a-side team Miller returned to compete in the sevens team in the 2025-26 sevens series.

+The game against Japan in pool play at the Vancouver tournament held on 7–8 March 2026 Miller score her 100th sevens try.
+It had taken her 27 tournaments, putting her third in New Zealand rankings behind Porta Woodman and Michaela Brake who had both taken 15 tournament to reach the same milestone.
+In the final of the same tournament Miller scored a try which bought her total number of tries in Sevens finals to 17, behind Michaela Blyde (38), Portia Woodman (34), Maddison Levi (18) and ahead of Stacey Waaka (14).

+After scoring four tries in pool play at the New York tournament held on 14–15 March 2026 Miller joined Blyde, Woodman and Waaka as the only New Zealand Sevens players to have scored 30-plus tries in a season.

 Awards and honours

 In 2020, Miller was named as the most valuable player at the New Zealand Condors School Sevens tournament.

 In 2021 Miller was named a Young Sportsperson of the Year at the Trust Aoraki South Canterbury Sports Awards.
 In that same year she was nominated for the Lincoln University Outstanding Young Sportswoman of the Year at the Orix New Zealand Sport Canterbury Awards.

 At the 2024 Rugby Awards Miller was honoured with the Kelvin R. Tremain Memorial Player of the Year award.
 In the 30-year history of the award the 20 year old Miller was the second-youngest recipient of the award behind Jonah Lomu.
 The only other women to have won the award up until this time have been Kendra Cocksedge and Sarah Hirini.

 At the end of the 2024-2025 Sevens series she was named HSBC Women's Sevens Player of the Year.
+She would go on to repeat as Player of the Year in 2025-2026, joining Michalea Brake (nee Blyde) and Charlotte Caslick as the only other players to win the award twice.